reduction in error rate

 per SPD per year

-system-wide saving opportunity per year
+annual system-wide saving opportunity

 Background

-To assess operational impact, we compared SPD error rates before and after the rollout and integration of the Incision platform into each hospital’s in-service training.
-These findings are presented alongside system-wide usage data and staff survey results, published in full in a preceding case report.
+This report presents operational findings from two medium-sized OhioHealth hospitals—Mansfield and Marion General—measured nearly one year after implementation.
+To assess impact, we compared SPD error rates before and after the rollout and integration of the Incision platform into each hospital’s orientation and in-service training programs.
+Findings are presented alongside system-wide usage data and staff survey results, published in full in the accompanying case report.

 Change

 Between August 2024 and July 2025, 233 users registered on the Incision platform across 13 OhioHealth facilities.
 Data-driven implementation, led by local leadership in collaboration with Incision's Customer Success Team, resulted in strong engagement and high levels of usage—with over 80% completing the full 22-course core program.
-System-wide, OhioHealth staff have earned 4,050 course certificates to date, gaining over 2,000 HSPA- and CBSPD-approved CE credits.

 Impact

 Using locality-specific benchmarking data (SpecialtyCare, 2021), the pre-implementation cost of SPD errors was estimated at $1.6 million for Mansfield and $900,000 for Marion, averaging $1.25 million per hospital.
-Extrapolated across the 13-hospital OhioHealth system, this equates to an estimated $16.3 cost of SPD errors for 2024.
+Extrapolated across the 13-hospital OhioHealth system, this equates to an estimated $16.3 million annual cost of SPD errors for 2024.
 A 40% reduction in error rate translates to approximately $500,000 in savings per SPD, releasing a system-wide savings opportunity of just over $6.5 million.